Pulmonary Atresia and Pulmonary Stenosis

-Our program has been tracking pulmonary valve atresia and stenosis among live births in select counties since 2005 and gradually expanding statewide.
+Our program has been tracking pulmonary valve atresia and stenosis among live births in select counties since 2005 and now track all conditions statewide.

-- Using data from births to Hennepin and Ramsey county residents between 2012-2016, we found that 12.1 babies were born with pulmonary valve atresia and stenosis per 10,000 births.
+- Using data from births statewide between 2014-2018, we found that 13 babies were born with pulmonary valve atresia and stenosis per 10,000 births.

 Using this data, we estimate about 89 babies are born with pulmonary valve atresia and stenosis every year in Minnesota.